PinguNootNoot/NLP-2025-Assignment/README.md

-# Abstract
+# About

-Source codes and reports of assignments from 2025 NLP course, NTHU
+Source codes and reports of assignments from 2025 NLP course, NTHU.